 Commercial gyms such as Gold’s Gym or Fitness Formula Clubs usually offer introductory personal training sessions as part of signing up for a monthly membership.
 Whether you take advantage of this offer or you decide you want to work with an independent trainer, there are some questions you should ask before signing on the dotted line.
 Remember that this is your health and that you deserve the best fit for you.

 Before you start working with a personal trainer, do some digging to learn about what their qualifications are.
 Trainers must go through a certification process before they can legally train you.
 There are several different training programs, with two of the most popular offered by the National Association of Sports Medicine (NASM) and the American Council on Exercise (ACE), which are both accredited by the National Committee for Certifying Agencies (or NCCA).
 This third-party organization also sets learning and practitioner standards for other health professionals like nurse practitioners, registered dietitians and more.

-According to ACE, “Holding a certification that has earned NCCA accreditation can ensure the professionals who work in all settings [such as workplaces, schools, churches, community centers and more] have the knowledge, skills and competence to lead people safely and effectively.
+According to ACE, “Holding a certification that has earned NCCA accreditation can ensure the professionals who work in all settings have the knowledge, skills and competence to lead people safely and effectively.